Agency workers entitled to equal treatment after 12 weeks

 These basic terms and conditions include:

-- basic pay, including holiday pay, overtime and bonuses linked to your performance
+- basic pay including holiday pay and overtime and bonuses linked to your performance

-- duration of working time – for example, not being expected to work more hours a week than those who are directly recruited
+- duration of working time including not being expected to work more hours a week than those who are directly recruited

-- annual leave (where this is above your legal entitlement you may receive an additional payment, as part of the hourly rate or at the end of the assignment, instead of the additional leave)
+- where this is above your legal entitlement you may receive an additional payment as part of the hourly rate or at the end of the assignment

 - night work